Saving, Managing, and Moving Workspaces

 It’s worth noting that not copying media can make it more challenging to use the workspace with collaboration remotes, since remotes can only “see” files that are in the same folder as the workspace, or in folders within that folder.

-Unchecking both boxes will make QLab 5’s saving behavior most similar to QLab 4’s saving behavior.
+Unchecking both boxes will make QLab 5’s saving behavior most similar to QLab 4’s saving behavior, and is the same as choosing Save workspace only.

 Still have a question?